-The extent to which an employer participates in experience rating depends on the company's size - large employers participate fully, medium sized employers participate on a partial basis, and small employers who pay less than \$2,000 in premiums over three years are not eligible.
+The extent to which an employer participates in experience rating depends on the company's size - large employers participate fully, medium sized employers participate on a partial basis, and small employers who pay an average of less than \$2,000 in premiums over three years are not eligible.
 This is what we call participation factor.